dosbox-staging/dosbox-staging.github.io/content/downloads/devel/index.md

 ## Installation notes

-Development snapshots use a separate configuration file named<br/>
-`dosbox-staging-git.conf`, located alongside the stable conf file in:
+Testing new features might require manual reset of the configuration file.
+DOSBox&nbsp;Staging builds use a configuration file named `dosbox-staging.conf` located in:

 <table>
   <tr>